The Reality of Living on Vieques Island

 You will have little or no access to the variety of stores available in the normal world.
 (Thank god in some cases. e.g McDonald’s!)

 We’ll call this a mixture of compromise and going without!
 But hey, I remember Jimmy Buffett singing about Margaritaville, not about shopping malls and department stores.
 So on this point, let’s look at the wonderful world of island shopping.

 Shopping or Hunting?

-Some Vieques folk refer to basic shopping as hunting!
+Some Vieques folk refer to basic shopping in Vieques as hunting!
 If you are lucky enough to live on an island that has more than one supermarket, colmado or convenience store; then it’s likely you will know about “hunting”.